fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 ## Overview

 Concurrency limiting is a critical strategy for managing the load on an API.
-By setting limits on the number of concurrent requests a API consumers can make, concurrency limiting ensures balanced resource utilization, preventing any users from monopolizing the system.
+By setting limits on the number of concurrent requests API consumers can make, concurrency limiting ensures balanced resource utilization, preventing a single user or small groups of users from monopolizing resources, which can lead to overloading the API.
 This approach is key to maintaining service reliability and fair access for all API consumers.

 Aperture enforces per-key concurrency limits, offering precise control over API usage.
 Each unique key is assigned a maximum concurrency limit, which dictates the maximum number of concurrent requests allowed.
 When this limit is reached, new requests are either queued or rejected.
-Aperture also allows setting a maximum 'in-flight' duration for each request, controlling the impact of long-running requests on overall system performance.
+Additionally, Aperture allows for the configuration of a maximum duration for each request to remain in processing (in-flight), allowing to mitigate the effects of long-running requests on system performance and ensuring efficient management of resources during high-load conditions.

 <Zoom>